 Beer Pong, You Rule!

-Beer pong spread like wildfire and so did its rules.
-When you step back and think about it, it’s amazing; the rules and regulations that exist today originated from one simple game and spawned off into a worldwide game.
-These rules developed and were established over time and make the game more challenging and fun.
+When you step back and think about it, the rules and regulations that exist today originated from one simple game and spawned off into a worldwide game.
+The rules developed and were established overtime to make the game more challenging and fun.

-Every time you go to someone’s place to play the game, they always have a different set of house rules; which always makes the game more challenging and fun.
+Every time you go to someone’s place to play the game, they always have a different set of house rules; that makes the game more challenging and fun.

 It’s amazing what changes with one little rule.
-For instance, I was playing a game of beer pong with my brother and his friends the other night and they had a house rule called redemption.
-Let me tell you this, I got my butt handed to me.
+For instance, I was playing a game of beer pong with my brother and his friends the other night, and they had a house rule called redemption.
+Let me tell you, I got my butt handed to me.

-The story goes, there is one cup left on each side of the table, and my brother and I are at the final showdown.
-Okay so now it’s my shot, “Bam”, in the cup the ball goes and I’m thinking, “Sweet!”
-The game is done and my team wins (or so I thought)!
+The story goes, there is one cup left on each side of the table, and my brother and I are at the showdown.
+So now it’s my shot, “Bam” in the cup the ball goes I’m thinking, “Sweet!”
+The game is done my team wins (or so I thought)!

 As it turns out, my brother calls redemption before I throw the ball.
-What is redemption you ask?
-Well, when each team is down to just one cup before the other team throws their ball you have to say redemption.
+What is redemption, you ask?
+When each team is down to just one cup before the other team throws their ball you have to say redemption.

-Now this means if you make the last shot and the ball goes in the cup the other team gets a chance to take the lead.
-Sound easy enough right?
+Meaning, if you make the last shot and the ball goes in the cup the other team gets a chance to take the lead.
+Sounds easy enough, right?
 Here’s the catch the other team has one chance or one throw and they must throw the beer pong ball underhand behind their back.